mdkberry/migrating-to-aimms/README.md

 ├── 📄 utils.py                # 🔧 Utility functions
 └── 📄 models.py               # 📋 Data models
 ```

+### Schema Management

+The migration tool uses a schema file (`schema/aimms-shot-db-schema.json`) to manage database structure and ensure consistency across versions.
+This JSON file contains the complete database schema including table definitions, column specifications, and indexes.
+When new AIMMS versions are released with database schema changes, this file should be updated with the schema from a current `shots.db` file to ensure proper migration.

 ## Media File Naming Conventions For AIMMS version 1.0